HeardLibrary/digital-scholarship/lod/wikibase/sparql/index.md

 If you are using your own wikibase, you will need to paste the namespace abbreviations, listed above, into the query text box as a query prolog.
 Replace the domain name `http://wikibase.svc` with the domain name of your wikibase.
 For example, if you've set up a wikibase at wikibase.cloud named `wbwh-test`, you would replace the domain name with `https://wbwh-test.wikibase.cloud`.

 You actually only need to include the prefixes that you are using in your query, but it doesn't hurt anything to paste them all in.

+Note: the Query service seems to know the `rdfs:` namespace without requiring it to be defined.

 # Wikibase SPARQL graph pattern variants